 Voice AI for business meetings has become a standard feature, especially after the changes in working precipitated by COVID-19.
 Otter’s new features fit with moves made by tech giants like Alibaba.
-Otter claims more than 500 million daily users, spurred in part by the shift to hybrid and at-home work models.
+Otter has seen rapid growth, spurred in part by the shift to hybrid and at-home work models.
 In the last year, the company quadrupled its transcription minutes from 3 billion to 12 billion.
 Otter supported its growth with the $50 million it raised a little over a year ago, though it’s far from alone among startups pulling in large investment checks.
 The funding rounds range from Fireflies.ai’s $14 million and Symbl’s $17 million, up to Observe.AI’s $54 million and Kore.ai’s $70 million, but it’s become a non-stop parade.

 “We all spend too much time in meetings and I am really excited about the power of AI to make meetings more productive,” Otter CEO Sam Liang said.
 “The new Otter makes meeting collaboration easier and faster – making it an essential tool for business teams looking to improve their communication in today’s hybrid, in-person, and virtual meetings.”